Skip to main content Skip to navigation

 • Is Phased Retirement an Option?

-• Faculty members who are 55 years old or older and who have served the University for at least 10 years can reduce their work time, and therefore their salaries, from 100 percent to 50 percent over a period of up to seven years.
-The details of a phased retirement agreement are negotiated on an individual basis.
+• Faculty members 55 years old or older who have served the University for at least 10 years are eligible for phased retirement.
+Phased retirement agreements are negotiated on an individual basis.

 • Is There a Faculty Fitness Program?